RandomSearch18/a-level-project/docs/readme.md

 ##### Creating classes

 The next step, now that I had logic implemented, was to align my code to [my class diagrams](#class-diagrams-for-routing).
 I created a `routing_engine.py` file to hold my routing engine class.
 Within it, I created a `RoutingEngine` class, leaving a blank `__init__` method, and a `compute_graph` method that would contain the graph-generating logic I had already written, and return a `RoutingGraph`.
 With this return type came for a need to create the `RoutingGraph` class, which I promptly added to the top of my file.
-Deciding that it would be best for the `RoutingGraph` class to simply be a storage object for the routing engine data, I made it take in the routing graph as a paremeter and store it in an attribute.
+Deciding that it would be best for the `RoutingGraph` class to simply be a storage object for the routing engine data, I made it take in the routing graph as a parameter and store it in an attribute.
 My class diagram also called for an `osm_data` attribute, but since I don't yet have a representation for OSM data, I've set the attribute to `None` and added a to-do comment.

 ```python
 class RoutingGraph: